Panajachel, Guatemala Guide

 Best Time to Visit

-The best time to visit Solola is during the dry season, which runs from November to April.
-During these months, you can expect sunny skies and pleasant temperatures, ideal for exploring the market and enjoying the stunning views of Lake Atitlán.
-The shoulder seasons (May-June and September-October) can also be good, with fewer crowds and slightly lower prices, but be prepared for occasional rain showers.
-The rainy season (July-August) can be quite wet, which may impact your travel plans.
+The best time to visit Lake Atitlán is during the dry season, which runs from November to April.
+During this time, you can expect sunny skies, pleasant temperatures, and minimal rainfall.
+The shoulder seasons of May and October can also be good options, with fewer crowds and slightly lower prices, although there is a higher chance of rain.
+The rainy season, from May to October, can bring heavy downpours, especially in the afternoons, which can disrupt travel plans.

 Transportation